Used Electronic Equipment FAQs

 - How do I get my used electronic equipment dismantling or recycling business listed on the NYSDEC website?

-Once your facility's "c7" notification is on file, determined to be in accordance with NYS requirements, and your facility is operational, if your facility would like to be added to our free online list of dismantlers and recyclers of used electronics, you may fill out a used electronic equipment questionnaire (12.8 kb pdf) and submit it to this office.
+Once our facility's "c7" notification is on file, determined to be in accordance with NYS requirements, and your facility is operational, if your facility would like to be added to our free online list of dismantlers and recyclers of used electronics, you may fill out a used electronic equipment uestionnaire (13 KB PDF) and submit it to this office.
 The online dismantlers and recyclers list is updated periodically.
 At present time, used electronic equipment collectors are not listed on this website.